Does your organisation need talented people with digital skills?

 The Victorian Government is investing $64 million over four years in the Digital Jobs program.

 Digital Jobs is a Victorian Government program.
-To help us deliver the program we’re working with industry, training providers and a recruitment service.
+To help us deliver the program we’re working with industry, training providers, a work placement provider and recruitment service.

-The Victorian Government is working with Hudson Australia to run a competitive recruitment process.
+The Victorian Government is working with Hudson Australia to run a competitive selection process.

 Find out more about the training courses.

-Every Victorian business, from the largest company to the most compact small business, can benefit from the development of digital innovation.
+Every Victorian business, from the largest company to the most compact small business, must keep pace with digital innovation.

 Whether it’s developing a website or app, setting up customer relationship management (CRM), data analytics and cyber security – digital capability is an essential part of a business.

-- Your business will be provided a $5,000 wage subsidy.
+If you take on a job candidate, your business will be provided with a $5,000 wage subsidy.

 - Be one of the following entity types: